 Deviled eggs aren’t nearly as insidious as they sound.
 In fact, this snack can be downright delicious.
 According to The Ancient History of Deviled Eggs, this dish has roots in ancient Rome and earned the “deviled” moniker in 1786 Great Britain, since they had the audacity to be spicy.
 The popular hors d’oeuvres propelled in popularity during World War II and are now having another moment.
-Learn about 6 of my favorite Los Angeles deviled eggs.
+Learn about my 10 favorite Los Angeles deviled eggs, listed in alphabetical order.

-Additions: Communal Food & Drink, Fishwives, Four Cafe
+Additions: Agua Viva, Alta Adams, Botanica, Communal Food & Drink, Father’s Office, Fishwives, Four Cafe, Xuntos

 Subtractions: Blue Cow Kitchen & Bar (Closed), Cavatina (N/A), Commissary (Closed), Faith & Flower (Closed), Farmshop (N/A), Mud Hen Tavern (Closed), Playa Provisions (N/A)